tysker/test-driven-development-3sem/src/main/java/dk/lyngby/kata2/README.md

 * “1,2\n3” should return “6”
 * “2,\n3” is invalid, but no need to clarify it with the program

-4. Add validation to not to allow a separator at the end
+4. Add validation not to allow a separator at the end

 * For example “1,2,” should return an error (or throw an exception)